 Security deposit: see Damage deposit.

-Self-catering accommodation: accommodations that with kitchen facilities where guests can make their own meals.
+Self-catering accommodation: accommodations that usually include private or shared kitchen facilities where guests are able to make their own meals.

-Self-directed IRA: An individual retirement account where you can choose your own investments.
+Self-directed IRA: An individual retirement account in which you have the power to choose your own investments.

 Sell rate: final price displayed to the guest, including all fees.

-Shared maintenance: Collaborating with your local peers by collectively hiring maintenance people or housekeepers.
+Shared maintenance: Collaborating with your vacation rental neighbors by collectively hiring maintenance people or housekeepers.

-Shoulder season: a period between peak and off-peak seasons.
+Shoulder season: a travel period between peak and off-peak seasons.

-Smart locks: a Wi-Fi or Bluetooth-enabled smart home device that allows users to lock and unlock a door to provide keyless access.
+Smart locks: a Wi-Fi or Bluetooth-enabled smart home device that allows users to lock and unlock a door by sending secure signals from a mobile application on their smartphone, computer or tablet.
+Smart locks provide remote, keyless access to a property.

-Sustainable tourism: tourism that takes full account of its current and future economic, social and environmental impacts.
+Sustainable tourism: tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.

-Sweat equity: helping a property in the form of labor or services rather than cash.
+Sweat equity: Contributing to a property in the form of labor or services rather than cash.

-Title insurance: insurance that eliminates the risk that the seller doesn't legally own the property.
+Title insurance: Insurance that eliminates the risk that the seller doesn't legally own the property and can't sell it to you and protects the buyer from past liens on the property.

 Traveler fee: see Guest fee.

-Villa holiday: villa rental or villa holiday refers to detached houses in warm climates.
+Villa holiday: preferred term in Europe, villa rental or villa holiday refers to detached houses in warm climates.

-VRMA: the Vacation Rental Management Association is an associationeducation, networking and professional development opportunities for short-term rental operators.
+VRMA: the Vacation Rental Management Association provides best-in-class education, networking and professional development opportunities to make a difference for you and your company.

 Website: a set of related webpages located under a specific domain name.

-Website template: a pre-designed webpage that anyone can use to easily build their own website.
+Website template: a pre-designed webpage (or set of webpages) that anyone can use to easily create their own website (even without any design or programming skills).

 Weekend pricing: pricing strategy where you add different rates per night for Thursdays, Fridays and Saturdays.

-Welcome app: a website or mobile app to help the guest make the most of their experience.
-It provides them with everything they need to know before and during their stay.
+Welcome app: a website or mobile app that is designed to enrich the guest experience.
+It will provide guests with everything they need to know before and during their stay.
+In some cases, guests can chat with the host via the digital welcome app, as well as book local activities or add-ons.

 Wire transfer: see Bank transfer.

-XML: a format for structuring data in communication between systems.
+XML: XML is a format for structuring data in communication between systems.

-Yield management: a variable pricing strategy, based on understanding, anticipating and influencing traveler behavior in order to maximize revenue.
+Yield management: a variable pricing strategy, based on understanding, anticipating and influencing traveler behavior in order to maximize revenue or profits from a vacation rental.